14 Health Foods That Aren’t Healthy

 Healthier Alternative: You are better off making your own juice or smoothie at home, or if you must buy them to ensure they are freshly pressed or blended.

 11. Fibre-Rich Granola Bars

-But, fibre is good for us, right?
-Well, yes but if you are getting all sorts of added sugars, oils and preservatives with that fibre it’s missing the mark.
-Essentially, it’s like added lettuce to your Double Bacon Quarter Pounder and telling yourself you’ve made it healthy.
-If you are looking for fibre you are better off getting it from real foods like leafy greens, vegetables, oats, or legumes, not fibre-fortified foods.
+But, fiber is good for us, right?
+Well, yes but if you are getting all sorts of added sugars, oils, and preservatives with that fiber it’s missing the mark.
+Essentially, it’s like adding lettuce to your Double Bacon Quarter Pounder and telling yourself you’ve made it healthy.
+If you are looking for fiber you are better off getting it from real foods like leafy greens, vegetables, oats, or legumes, not fiber-fortified foods.
 Although they are often presented as a healthy snack idea, these items are one of the worst health foods that aren’t healthy.

-Healthier Alternative: Opt for actual nuts and seeds, or make your own No-Bake Granola Bar for a truly fibre rich snack.
+Healthier Alternative: Opt for actual nuts and seeds, or make your own No-Bake Granola Bar for a truly fiber-rich snack.